-Morning and EveningFor the evening of April 24th
+Morning and EveningFor the morning of August 30th

 by Charles H. Spurgeon